rurikudo/portieris/portieris-operator/README.md

 ## Installing Portieris
 ### Custom Resource: Portieris
 You can configure Portieris custom resource to define the configuration of Portieris.
+This CR has a similar structure to values.yaml in [Helm chart](https://github.com/IBM/portieris/blob/master/helm/portieris/values.yaml).

 #### Configuration of Portieris
 + allowAdmissionSkip: Allow an annotation to be used to skip the webhook
 + IBMContainerService: If not running on IBM Cloud Container Service set to false